This newly released image from the European Southern Observatory shows a close-up view of the Coalsack Nebula.

 The Spanish explorer Vicente Yáñez Pinzón first reported the existence of the Coalsack Nebula to Europe in 1499.
 The Coalsack later garnered the nickname of the Black Magellanic Cloud, a play on its dark appearance compared to the bright glow of the two Magellanic Clouds, which are in fact satellite galaxies of the Milky Way.
 These two bright galaxies are clearly visible in the southern sky and came to the attention of Europeans during Ferdinand Magellan’s explorations in the 16th century.
 However, the Coalsack is not a galaxy.
 Like other dark nebulae, it is actually an interstellar cloud of dust so thick that it prevents most of the background starlight from reaching observers.

-This video takes a close-up look at a new image from the Wide Field Imager on the MPG/ESO 2.2-metre telescope.
+This video takes a close-up look at a new image from the Wide Field Imager on the MPG/ESO 2.2-meter telescope.
 It shows part of the huge cloud of dust and gas known as the Coalsack Nebula, close to the Southern Cross in the southern Milky Way.
 The dust in this nebula absorbs and scatters the light from background stars, making many of them appear fainter and redder.

 A significant number of the dust particles in dark nebulae have coats of frozen water, nitrogen, carbon monoxide and other simple organic molecules.
 The resulting grains largely prevent visible light from passing through the cosmic cloud.
 To get a sense of how truly dark the Coalsack is, back in 1970, the Finnish astronomer Kalevi Mattila published a study estimating that the Coalsack has only about 10 percent of the brightness of the encompassing Milky Way.
 A little bit of background starlight, however, still manages to get through the Coalsack, as is evident in the new ESO image and in other observations made by modern telescopes.